 Is this the Nintendo Switch Pro with a new name?
 Or is a more robust version of the console still in development?
 Here’s everything we know about the Nintendo Switch’s theoretical future upgrade.

-The Nintendo Switch Pro has yet to be officially announced, so we don’t have a release date.
+The Nintendo Switch Pro has yet to be officially announced, so there’s no easy answer here.
+But various leaks and rumors indicate that Nintendo does have plans for one.

 After Nintendo announced the OLED model, Inverse reached out to analysts about the Nintendo Switch Pro.
 “I believe we will see a stronger upgrade than this one along the line before Nintendo releases an all-new console,” Serkan Toto of Kantan Games said.
 This statement did come with the caveat that the upgraded console is “several years” away.